Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Did you know?
-Zambia gets its name from the great Zambezi River, the fourth-longest river in Africa, the continent’s longest east-flowing river, and its largest to flow into the Indian Ocean.
+► Did you know?
+Zambia gets its name from the great Zambezi River, the fourth-longest river in Africa, the continent’s longest east-flowing river and the largest to flow into the Indian Ocean.

 ZIMBABWE